Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 - Group $13$ metals have varying tendencies to form covalent bonds, they tend to act chemically as metals. ![](https://i.imgur.com/vbs0JWz.png)

 - Post transition group $13$ elements exhibit inert pair effect
+>Lower oxidation states are more preferable going down the group
+>- Stability of higher oxid

 ----